timjen3/ttrpg-engine/Readme.md

 Sequences require roles to be aliased according to their purpose in the sequence.
 To alias a role just clone it with the required name.
 This will create a deep copy with the alias set accordingly.

+When no RoleName is specified for a Role mapping the first role passed will be chosen.

 ### ResultItems

 While the results of all processed SequenceItems are accessible in the SequenceResult object, it is easier to work with results through the ResultItems pattern.

+If a RoleName is set the passed role with that Alias will be attached.

+If FirstRole is true, then the first role passed will be attached.

 ## Exceptions